technowizardbob/profiles/README.md

 Note: It will edit the git config file so it has your name and email at this point.

-# Ubuntu Font for Cool Term, do not do on Windows linux-subsystem:
-$ sudo apt-get install fonts-powerline
-# For Arch, Font:
+# To install package dependencies, (review arch_deps.list or debian_deps.list - depending on your system):
+   -   as this will apt-get or pacman install system packages, so ensure you got system backups....
-$ pacman -S powerline-fonts
+$ ./setup_deps.sh

-# If Powerline installed okay..., do:
+# (Optional) If on windows sub-system for Linux and your Fonts look bad...then
-$ touch /opt/profiles/.unicode_support
+$ rm /opt/profiles/.unicode_support

 # Customize your banner:
 $ mv /opt/profiles/bw_awesome.txt /opt/profiles/awesome.txt

-# (Optional) To disable Background colors:
+# (Optional) To disable Background colors, if annoying:
 touch /opt/profiles/.simple_theme
 ```
 ---